K1D77A/cl-megolm/README.md

 # cl-megolm
 These create usable bindings over the top of the Olm/Megolm library used for encryption on the matrix protocol see [here](https://gitlab.matrix.org/matrix-org/olm/-/tree/master/)

+# A few notes

+## Memory management

+Its important that you run (cleanup <object>) on the instances of the classes

+- utility
+- inbound-group-session
+- outbound-group-session
+- session
+- sas
+- pk-signing
+- pk-encryption
+- pk-decryption
+- account

+If you do not run (cleanup ..) on these after you are done with them the memory will not get cleaned up.

+## Running the tests

+To run the tests for `cl-megolm` run:

+(ql:quickload :cl-megolm)
+(in-package :cl-megolm)
+(asdf:test-system :cl-megolm)

+If you find that any of the 71 tests fail, please create an issue and let me know.

 # Accounts

 ## Creating accounts